-Capital investment on facilities and equipment required to deliver associated gas in usable form is treated as part of the capital investment for oil development
+Capital investment on facilities and equipment required to deliver associated gas in usable form is treated as part of the capital investment for oil and gas development

-Investment required to separate crude oil and gas from the reservoir into usable products is also considered as part of oil field development
+Investment required to refine crude oil and gas extracted from the reservoir into usable products is also considered part of oil field development

 Gas transferred from a Natural Gas Liquid facility to the gas-to-liquids facilities is subject to 0% Petroleum Profits Tax and 0% royalty.